vlutton/encore-ui/guides/roadmap.md

-# Encore-UI Roadmap and Prioritization
+# EncoreUI Roadmap and Prioritization

 The project is currently being run in [a "Kanban" style](http://en.wikipedia.org/wiki/Kanban_(development)).
 The project is focused on 'just-in-time delivery' and is built around being able to quickly iterate on features based on developer feedback.